standard-for-public-code/standard-for-public-code/standards/code-in-style.md

+---
+order: 13
+---

 # Coding Style

 ## Measure

-- Your MUST adhere to a coding style guide, either your own or an existing one
+* Your MUST adhere to a coding style guide, either your own or an existing one
-- MUST use code linter!
+* MUST use code linter!
-- Your codebase SHOULD include inline comments and documentation for non-trivial sections
+* Your codebase SHOULD include inline comments and documentation for non-trivial sections

 ## What this does